kaonkaon/eses/README.md

 			* if it fails, it will leave the screenshot copied on the clipboard
 			* if it succeeds, user will be prompted to copy either the screenshot or scanned result
 			 ![Dialog](https://github.com/kaonkaon/eses/blob/main/me%20when%20dialog.png?raw=true)
+* --help
+	* Show help page with information on basic usage

 ### Configuration
 All of the default configuration is in the beginning of the eses script with plenty of comments, and it will likely change.
 As of writing this, the default config is: